HGHollowOS/ATENA-AI/README.md

 ## Acknowledgments

 - OpenAI for GPT models
-- Discord.py team
+- Discord.py team for the Discord API wrapper
-- Contributors and maintainers
+- All contributors who have helped shape ATENA-AI

 ## Support